Greeshmakc7/CSC_Project-CalorieCalculator/README.md

-HealthFit - Calorie Calculator a Serverless Application
+HealthFit – A Serverless Diet Insight Engine

 For my project we’ll be using: